podusmonens/podusmonens.github.io/_posts/2019-02-13-from-lis-to-philosophy-and-back.md

 ---
 layout: post
-title: Why library and information science needs philosophy
+title: From library and information science to philosophy and back
 published: true
 ---
 In a letter to his friend and student, Norman Malcolm, Wittgenstein wrote: